-A small consultation room was available on the shop floor.
-It had a glass door and a curtain was available to provide privacy.
-But the room was not soundproofed and conversations could potentially be overheard from outside.
-The RP said that she managed this by talking quietly.
+A large consultation room was available in the pharmacy so that people could have conversations in private.
+The room was soundproofed and conversations could not be overheard from outside.
 It was locked when not in use and no patient information was stored in the consultation room.